Junior Kindergarten

 FAMILY INVOLVEMENT

-Weekend events will be planned at Wauhatchie School to provide a continuation of the school experience for the entire family.
+Occasional weekend or special events will be planned at Wauhatchie Forest School to provide a continuation of the school experience for the entire family.